 What Happens To Your Current Coverage If You Decide to Join A Medicare Drug Plan?

-If you decide to join a Medicare drug plan and drop your current City of Huntington Beach prescription drug coverage, be aware that you and your dependents may not be able to get this coverage back.
+If you decide to join a Medicare drug plan, your City of Huntington Beach coverage will not be affected.
+See below for more information about what happens to your current coverage if you join a Medicare drug plan.

-Since the existing prescription drug coverage under the City of Huntington Beach is creditable (e.g. as good as Medicare coverage), you can retain your existing prescription drug coverage and choose not to enroll in a Part D plan; or you can enroll in a Part D plan as a supplement to, or in lieu of, your existing prescription drug coverage.
+Since the existing prescription drug coverage under all of our plan options is creditable (e.g., as good as Medicare coverage), you can retain your existing prescription drug coverage and choose not to enroll in a Part D plan; or you can enroll in a Part D plan as a supplement to, or in lieu of, your existing prescription drug coverage.